orioldedios/Game-Design-Pillars/README.md

 **Stealth:** Combat is used in this game, but if you avoid it, the game can be a lot easier and comfortable.
 So, the player is encouraged to play more stealthily.

 ![TLoU](/docs/TLoU.jpg)

+### *Legend of Zelda: Breath of the Wild:*

+**Exploration:** Player are encouraged to explore, by being able to go to any area they wish whenever they wish.
+**Movement:**  Breath of the Wild offers so many modes of transport.
+Moving through this world is made into a fantastic experience through the diversity and fun of the movement in the world.
+**Scavenging:** Players are constantly needing to go through the world and search for items.
+From weapons which break after a few battles, to the food players must use to regain health or help them traverse through all kind of environmental hazards.
+**Options:** This game is praised all around for a number of options that are given to the player.
+From multiple ways to solve puzzles to the combat scenarios or how the player makes their way around the world.

+### *Crypt of the NecroDancer:*

+**Music and Rithm:** The essential mechanic in this game consist in following the rithm of the music.
+**Items and weapons:** CotN have a giant variety of weapons and items.
+Each one is different, unique and have a special way of killing enemies.
+**Enemies:** From bosses to minions, this game have a mount of enemies with different skills and movements.
+Every level have their set with a giant variety.

+### *Undertale:*

+**Narrative:** Even if it doesn't look that way, the most important in Undertale is not the "tale", it's the way how it's told.
+The rithm of dialogs, events, music...
+This all make an incredibly gameplay experience fixing the Narrative as the core of this game.
+**Combat:** Apart of solving puzzles, the combat is a very important mechanic in this game.
+It's maked by turns and have more action than it at first appears.
+**Characters:** During the game, the player will met a lot of differents characters.
+Enemies, bosses, NPCs... all have a different personality and are unique.
+**Choice:** Undertale is a game that gives you the chance of forgiving every beaten enemy.
+This choice determinates the story and what kind of player you are.

 Also, there are some studios that have their own's Game Pillars for all their videogames. *Paradox -interactive* is an example: